 Denominations and Sects (BX)

 This classification number includes the largest portion of the library collection, encompassing Catholic doctrine, Catholic liturgy and ritual, saints, Catholic teaching on justice and social action (including Eastern rites).
-Of great depth is the collection on religious orders and their role within Catholicism.
+Of great depth is the collection on religious orders and their role within Catholicism; material related to affiliated religious orders is collected in all languages.
 The Franciscan collection is particularly strong.
 The PBL collects some material on Eastern Orthodox Christianity, but material for other denominations may be found at other ACTS libraries.
 The library also collects material on the ecumenical movement.

 Cognate Areas (A, C-Z)